InjectiveLabs/chainlink-injective/README.md

 ### Step 2

 Finally, clone https://github.com/InjectiveLabs/chainlink-injective (this repo on `master`) and let's run it.
 Make sure `injectived` executable is available on your system.
-Also [jq](https://stedolan.github.io/jq/) tool is required.
+Also [jq](https://stedolan.github.io/jq/) is required.

 ### Step 3